 To have anxiety is to be human.
 Mild threat or danger makes us nervous and slightly anxious.
 In times of real danger anxiety comes to us more quickly and much

 stronger for we need to take action.
 When the threat is imminent it becomes panic and all of the symptoms (racing heart, fast breathing, trembling etc.) happen almost

 To get anxious in certain situations is normal, everyone does.
 And most people even experience increased anxiety frequently.

-Things like tests, interviews, public speaking, dating and competetive sports can make anyone pretty anxious.
+Things like tests, interviews, public speaking, first dates and competetive sports can make anyone pretty anxious.